Skip to Content

 NO, all riders must check-in in person and show a photo ID.

-Pre-ordered jerseys will be mailed to you before the event.
+Note: Pre-ordered jerseys are mailed before the event.
 If the jersey does not fit, it may be exchanged at clothing sales during check-in for another size if we have it in stock.
+There will only be short sleeve jerseys at clothing sales.

 What is the Spaghetti Feed?